 Once you are accepted?

 Cheers, you got in!
 You should take a moment to be proud of yourself, and maybe brag about it to your family and friends.
-Past that moment you should start getting serious.
-Find out if you need a study visa and follow the enrolment steps in your letter of acceptance.
+After that moment you should start getting serious.
+Find out if you need a student visa and follow the enrolment steps in your letter of acceptance.
 Make sure you have solved all the visa and tuition fees details on time.